projectcalico/calico/maintenance/monitor/monitor-component-metrics.md

 ##### **Creating a service to expose Felix metrics**

-Promethues uses Kubernetes services to dynamically discover endpoints.
+Prometheus uses Kubernetes services to dynamically discover endpoints.
 Here you will create a service named `felix-metrics-svc` which Prometheus will use to discover all the Felix metrics endpoints.

 > **Note**: Felix by default uses port 9091 TCP to publish its metrics.
    {: .alert .alert-info}